 Every year since preschool I have purchased school pictures of all three kiddos.
 Crappy backgrounds, forced poses, and terrible lighting seems to be the formula.
 Every year I complained about the expense of something I didn’t want.
 Last year I finally liberated myself from school pictures.
 It took me a while to get over the weird guilt, but I am here to tell you it is OK to not buy school pictures.

 For a few years I bought pictures begrudgingly because I thought it did some greater good.
 I operated under the false understanding that the pictures were a fundraiser for the school.
 I asked at one point what the percentage of the donation was.
-Well the world came crashing down when I heard there was no fundraiser and never had been.
+My world came crashing down when I heard there was no fundraiser, and never had been.
 I have no idea where I got this idea, but now the only thread that kept me buying sub par pictures was snapped.

 So the drill was the same each year.
 The last two years it was three sets of pictures!
 Stiff poses – check.
 Forced smiles – check.
 Bad lighting – check.
 Cheesy background you’ve been rolling down for the last

 This is a fish in a barrel situation for the photographer.
 Most schools have hundreds of kids.
 Teachers line them all up for efficiency.
 Many photographers work for all the schools in the school district.
 With digital photography being as easy to produce I cannot understand why they aren’t working a little bit harder to improve the quality of the photos.
 Their craft is easier to produce and they are still charging a similar amount to what my parents were charged 25 years ago.
 Don’t even get me started on the photo packages, when we live in a world where we can print from a disc.
-Really though, why are we rewarding this behavior?
 I have heard people say “I wish they had a better photographer.”and “I wish we had other options, but this is their only school picture.”
-Nowadays there are lots of better options; this is just a tradition.
+Is it though?

-Back in the day I remember a couple friend’s parents didn’t even own a camera.
+Growing up I had a couple friend’s who didn’t even own a family camera.
 School pictures were not much worse than a trip to Olan Mills, which many people could not afford.
 While my parents did have a camera, film was expensive and you didn’t see the pictures until you had developed them.
 For many, school pictures were the one consistent half way decent picture to document a child over the years.
-My point is, photography and access to it has evolved significantly but school pictures are pretty much the same as they have always been.
+Photography and access to it has evolved significantly, but school pictures are pretty much the same as they have always been.
 Tradition?
 I mean, maybe.
-But I don’t like this tradition, bad pictures is a tradition that dies with me.
+But I don’t like this tradition.

 Now nearly everyone has a cell phone with a camera on it.
 Not everyone, but it is very common.
 On any day of the week you can get a photo package at Picture People for $11.
 At Picture People (or any mall photo studio) you are at least going to have the option of different poses and backgrounds and a little more time spent with your child.
 I’m not really trying to sell you on mall photography either; I’m just saying it is often better quality and almost always a better deal.
 I’ve honestly seen advertisements for mini sessions with natural light photographers in our area advertised for less than what our three packages add up to.
 Pinterest can lead you to hundreds of articles on how to improve your photography even with an iPhone or point and shoot camera.
 Many people have a home printer that prints photo quality and many photographers will now give you a disc with photos on it to print to your heart’s content.
 So again, with all these options at my fingertips WHY am I gonna pay $30 for two 5X7 and a sheet of wallets of a stiff picture of my kid?

 “But Kate, your kid will not have a class picture with all their friends!”
 Call me crazy, I do not care about having a picture of other people’s kids.
 After the first five minutes of ownership of a class picture my kids don’t care either.
 They look at it and never ever ask to see it ever again.
 Also I have dozens of pictures of my kids with their friends.
-Parents snap pictures every time they volunteer, the teacher sends us pictures she has snapped.
-I would much rather collect photos of them having fun with one another than a ultra glossy line up.
-No problem there either.
+We have pictures from birthday parties and class outings throughout the year.
+So we are covered in that department too.